 Over the years, the residents have often been at odds with the government in Copenhagen.
 Periodic police actions shut down Pusher Street, though it’s often up and running again quickly.

-There has also been a process of what the government refers to as “normalization,” though the residents of Christiania question the meaning of such a loaded term.
+There has also been a process of what the government refers to as “normalization,” though the residents question the meaning of such a loaded term.
 So far, the normalization has required them to become landowners by way of the Foundation Freetown Christiania, which was set up in 2012, though they still don’t own their homes.

-Visiting Freetown Christiania in Denmark
+Visiting Freetown Christiania in Copenhagen

 Christiania is in the Christianshavn area.
 It’s a lovely walk from the city center, or you can take bus 350S from Nørreport Street to Christianshavn Street.